SchwarzIT/onyx/apps/docs/src/basics/motion.md

 The user should not be distracted by elaborate animations.
 Instead, they should support the user in his workflow, provide feedback and make the entire application easier to understand.
 :::

-For this reason, onyx provides a selected set of animations that fulfills these requirements.
-Default animations are already part of the components.
+For this reason, onyx provides a selected set of transitions and animations that fulfills these requirements.
+Default transitions/animations are already part of the components.

 ## Types of animations